dinukadesilva/app-header/README.md

 ## Integration

-Refer to the [Integration examples](examples/INTEGRATION.md) document.
-This document details use with piSession.js and context-based mode switching.
+Refer to the [Integration](INTEGRATION.md) document, which details use with piSession.js and context-based mode switching.

 ## API